johnaprado/johnaprado.github.io/_pages/about.md

 Previously, I have pursued post-baccalaureate study in linguistics at Columbia University and have earned an MA in classical language pedagogy and a BA in linguistics from the University of Texas at Austin.
 In the past, I have worked in historical pragmatics, generative (Latin) metrics, and ancient language pedagogy.
 I hold a Texas State EC--12 teaching certificate for Classical Latin; my practice is informed by the Culturally Responsive Teaching framework.

 Please get in touch!
 I'm reachable via email: [ _japrado_ "at" _ualberta_ "dot" _ca_ ].
 My surname is the Spanish word for "meadow;" the English speaker will be most comfortable saying [pɹɑdoʊ̯], but the Spanish realization is [pɾɑðo].
+If we do not yet know each other, please address me with John; family and friends refer to me by my middle name, Andrew, or by the shortening Ando [ændoʊ̯].